-Whether you are in the middle of a project, starting a script from scratch or brand new to playwriting, you already possess, deep inside you, everything you need to jumpstart your art and bring forth your unique voice.
-Team-taught by two professional playwrights who have years of experience collaborating together in the rehearsal room as well as the classroom, this workshop includes exercises to keep you going from first draft through revisions and gives you quiet time on your own to think and write.
-As a supportive collective we’ll read aloud and discuss our pages and give each playwright a private session with one of the instructors.
+SuzAnne Barabas and James Hindman will work with you whether you are in the middle of a project, starting a script from scratch or brand new to playwriting, you already possess, deep inside you, everything you need to jumpstart your art and bring forth your unique voice.
+This workshop includes exercises to keep you going from first draft through revisions and gives you quiet time on your own to think and write.
+As a supportive collective we’ll read aloud and discuss our pages and give each playwright a private session.

 You may be starting with an idea for a new full-length play, moving forward with a work-in-progress or wanting to focus on one-acts; this workshop will provide you with positive support by de-mystifying the playwright’s process.
 Are you a writer who begins from character or from story?
 You’ll work at your own pace as we examine themes, structure, dialogue and character in an environment that brings out and channels your creativity.
 The goal is to give you the tools to move forward with your writing and rewriting while keeping the “play” in playwriting.

 James Hindman is an award-winning playwright and actor.
 His plays have been produced in London, New York, Los Angeles and across the U.S. He’s performed on Broadway, appeared in several television shows and films, and is also co-owner of the theatrical licensing and producing company, Miracle or 2 Productions.
 His one-man show, What Doesn’t Kill You, was recently produced at The International Dublin Theatre festival where it received a 5 Star review in the Irish Times and was nominated for three Oscar Wilde Awards.